os-vector/hotwire/README.md

 - [ ] Docker (w/ storage and mDNS instructions)
 - [ ] iOS??
 - [ ] AUR

+## Progress

+- Copied in token, jdocs, and chipper servers from cavalier
+- Very broken.
+This only contains ideas and experiments

 ## Repo owners